f5devcentral/f5-agility-labs-big-iq/docs/class4/lab1.rst

-3. Now back to the BIG-IQ and tenant1_https_app_service application and select \ **Application Service > Configuration.** Scroll down in the AS3 declaration and find that the schema has added the second pool member.
+3. Now back to the BIG-IQ and tenant1_https_app_service application and select \ **Application Service > Configuration.** Scroll down in the AS3 declaration and find that the schema has added the third pool member.

 |image16|